r-prof/proffer/README.md

 #> 82.060  28.440 110.582
 ```

-What exactly is slowing it down?
-Everyone says `for` loops are slow in
+Why exactly does it take so long?
+Is it because `for` loops are slow as
-R, so that must be the answer…right?
+a general rule?
 Let’s find out empirically.

 ``` r
 library(proffer)